MarkHedleyJones/dmenu-extended/README.md

     dmenu_extended_cache_build

 You could run this script directly to rebuild your cache or call it from [cron](http://en.wikipedia.org/wiki/Cron).
-Dmenu has [systemd](http://en.wikipedia.org/wiki/Systemd) integration so you can set it rebulid your cache every 20 mins from the settings menu within dmenu-extended.
+Dmenu has [systemd](http://en.wikipedia.org/wiki/Systemd) integration so you can set it rebuild your cache every 20 mins from the settings menu within dmenu-extended.

+#### Background cache rebuild with Incron

+Have [Incron](https://wiki.archlinux.org/index.php/Incron) up and running.
+Edit your incrontab `incrontab -e` and add following line:

+    <PATH_TO_MONITOR>  IN_CREATE,IN_DELETE,IN_MOVE     flock <PATH_TO_MONITOR> -c dmenu_extended_cache_build

+This will update your cache everytime you create, delete or move a file from or to the monitored path.
+The `flock` command locks the command during runtime in the case of multiple events triggered, as this could lead to an incomplete cache.
+Check out incrontab(5) for more event symbols.

 ## Running Dmenu-extended with Rofi
 Ensure you have Rofi installed and edit the following two configuration options as so: